IVVI0927/ma-rsi-strategy/README.md

 3. **Risk Limits**: Conservative settings for initial deployment
 4. **Monitoring**: 24/7 system health monitoring
 5. **Compliance**: Maintain audit logs for regulatory requirements

-### Limitations
-- **Paper Trading Only**: No live broker integration
-- **A-Share Focus**: Designed specifically for Chinese market
-- **Security Dependencies**: Requires admin privileges for air-gapped mode
-- **API Limits**: Respect data provider rate limits

-## 🤝 Contributing

-1. Fork the repository
-2. Create feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit changes (`git commit -m 'Add amazing feature'`)
-4. Push to branch (`git push origin feature/amazing-feature`)
-5. Open Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## ⚖️ Disclaimer

-This software is for educational and research purposes only.
-Past performance does not guarantee future results.
-Trading involves substantial risk of loss.
-Use at your own risk.

----

-**Built with ❤️ for quantitative trading excellence**